homomorfismo/blog/_posts/2020-12-30-disc-homeomorphisms.md

 title: Disc homeomorphisms
 ---

-Some months ago in my Algebraic Topology class a friend and were trying to come up with an explicit homeomorphism of a punctured disc into a different punctured disc, that is, $f:\mathbb D^2\setminus \\{x_1\\} \to \mathbb D^2\setminus \\{x_2\\}$ where $x_1\neq x_2$.
+Some months ago in my Algebraic Topology class a friend and I were trying to come up with an explicit homeomorphism of a punctured disc into a different punctured disc, that is, $f:\mathbb D^2\setminus \\{x_1\\} \to \mathbb D^2\setminus \\{x_2\\}$ where $x_1\neq x_2$.
 It was obvious that the two were homeomorphic: just think of a plate filled with honey, fix a point by placing a breadcrumb on the surface of the honey, and tilt the plate so that the honey moves around.
 That's the homeomorphism.
 But as obvious as it might be, we could not find the explicit formula.

 Before moving on, I'd like to say that there is a very easy way of giving a homeomorphism, but it requires knowledge of Complex Analysis (not much) and we didn't want any extra machinery for something that we felt should be very simple.
 The way to do it with Complex Analysis is via a [Möbius transformation](https://en.wikipedia.org/wiki/Möbius_transformation), which is in fact a far more strict type of function than a homeomorphism, it's holomorphic.